-Who, Why and How
+Summary: Who, Why and How

 Citizens for Healing (C4H) is a local group of volunteers who came together to change the name of the town of Kelseyville to Konocti.
 See our About Page

-A draft of our formal proposal is on our Why Page
+The core of our formal proposal is on our Why Page

 The procedure is on our How Page